Make your workplace into showcase that can be understood by everyone at a glance.

 – Taiichi Ohno

 We’ve all heard the phrase that a picture is worth a thousand words.
 There’s actually a scientific rationale for that: the brain processes visual information 60,000 times faster than written information.
 Almost half of the nerve fibers in the brain are linked to the retina and ninety percent of the information processed by the brain is visual.
-So why would you want to try to run an organization by reading reports instead of visiting the gemba?
+As such, when running an organization, it makes much more sense to visit the gemba and see what is happening there than to sit in an office reading reports about it.

-Core concepts in Lean include removing waste and respect for people.
-By making information visual and public, you can both convey information more efficiently and respect people by communicating the status and expectations of the organization.
-With effective visual management all employees can align their actions to the goals of the organization, and take corrective action when actions or results are not aligned.
+Two core concepts of Lean are removing waste and showing respect for people.
+Managing your workplace more visually helps with both.
+By making information visual and public, you convey information more quickly and efficiently.
+You also show respect for people by clearly communicating the status and expectations of the organization to them.
+With effective visual management, all employees can align their actions to the goals of the organization.